Handling Interpersonal Relationships

 Excessive Self-focus Leads to Perfectionism and/or Procrastination

 Accept yourself as you are, God does.
-Be committed to your intention to give up unhealthy dependencies despite the discomfort of trying to balance your psyche with your social environment.
+Be committed to your intention to give up unhealthy dependencies despite the (temporary) discomfort of trying to balance your psyche with your social environment.
 Let your strength flow from your faith.
-Explore your faith.
-Learn about it and practice what you know of the Bible.
+Explore the Christian faith; learn about its principles and practice what you know of the Bible.
 The Bible has answers to all your questions as you go through the various stages of life.
-When you have a secure identity in Christ you loose your drive for not only perfectionism and procrastination but materialism and people pleasing.
+When you have a secure identity in Christ you lose your drive for not only perfectionism and procrastination but materialism and people pleasing.

 -